Pinterest is one of the most effective platforms when it comes to getting your content seen.

 Group boards can be a great way to grow your account when you’re getting started, but personally, I don’t find much value once you’ve started generating a decent amount of traffic.

 Keep looking for and joining as many relevant group boards as you can find & pay close attention to how well your pins are performing in each board.
 If you find a particular board isn’t performing very well, leave it and keep searching for better boards.

-Now that you know the 10 mistakes you’re making on Pinterest, I’m sure you also want to get your Pinterest Pins to the top of search results and driving 10,000-100,000+ free visitors to your blog, website, or business every month, on Autopilot.
+Now that you know the 10 mistakes you’re making on Pinterest, I’m sure you also want to get your Pinterest Pins to the top of search results and drive thousands of free visitors to your blog, website, or business every month, on Autopilot.

 This is where the Pinterest Traffic Avalanche course comes in.

 You’ll learn how to set up your profile for maximum reach, how to create high-converting Pinterest pins, how to automate your blog traffic with pin scheduling, track and assess your progress (and how to change things up for growth), how to use Pinterest for email collection, and much more.

 This course is also kept constantly updated so you won’t get left behind whenever Pinterest makes any new changes.